Segnale/DRL_Project1-Navigation/README.md

 Open `Navigation.ipynb` and run the code alongside with the provided instructions.
 The notebook is devided in few steps:
-1. Starting the Unity enviroment and setup the defaul brain to address one agent.
+1. Starting the Unity environment and setup the default brain to address one agent.
-2. Analisys of the State and Action Spaces provided by the Unity enviroment.
+2. Analysis of the State and Action Spaces provided by the Unity environment.
-3. Random Agent acting in the enviroment (example of the interaction between an agent and the enviroment).
+3. Random Agent acting in the enviroment (example of the interaction between an agent and the environment).
 4. Initial setup of the parameters of the DQN Algorithm to train the agent.
 5. DQN Vanilla training.
 6. Double DQN training.
 7. Dueling Network Architecture for DQN training.
 8. Combination of the DQN improvements at points 6 and 7.
 9. Results comparison.
-10. An example of a trained agent in the bananas collection enviroment.
+10. An example of a trained agent in the bananas collection environment.

 The file `my_methods.py` provides the implementation of the DQN algorithm.
 The agent class is included in `dqn_agent.py` while the Deep Neural Network models used by the agent are in the file `model.py`.

+More information about the resolution method used can be found in the [`Report.md`](https://github.com/Segnale/DRL_Project1-Navigation/edit/master/Report.md) of this repository.